Statistics and outlook for brain tumours

 Oligodendrogliomas are rare in children and so it is difficult to give an idea of the outlook but, as with other brain tumours, they tend to do slightly better than adults.

-Ependymomas are also grouped by grade - grades 1 to 3.
+Ependymomas are also grouped by grade – grades 1 to 3.
 Grade 3 is called anaplastic.
-There is still some debate about how the grade affects the outlook of ependymoma.
+Doctors are not sure about how the grade affects the outlook of ependymoma.
 In general, more than half the people diagnosed (50%) live for more than 5 years.
 On average, people with low grade ependymoma will live for about 10 years after surgery.
 People with high grade ependymoma will live for about 2 to 3 years on average.

 Ependymomas are the third most common childhood brain tumour.
 About half the children diagnosed are under 5 years old.
 Generally, about 57 out of 100 children (57%) diagnosed with ependymoma live for at least 5 years.
 Older children tend to do slightly better than younger ones.

-More than 3 out of 10 (30%) brain tumours in children are gliomas.
-Gliomas in children behave very differently from adults though.
-Taking low grade gliomas as a whole more than 87% will live for more than 5 years after surgery and more than 83% will live for more than 10 years.
+More than 3 out of 10 brain tumours in children (30%) are gliomas.
+Gliomas in children behave very differently from adults.
+In children with low grade gliomas, more than 87% will live for more than 5 years after surgery and more than 83% will live for more than 10 years.
 In these children the glioma is unlikely to come back.

 Most childhood gliomas are pilocytic gliomas which are classed as grade 1 tumours, and seen as benign.
 Most of them are found in the cerebellum (the back part of the brain).
 If the tumour can be completely removed the child is cured.
 About 96 out of 100 children with pilocytic glioma (96%) will live for at least 10 years.

 There is a type of childhood glioma called diffuse pattern.
 This type does not have such a good outlook.
 About 48 out of every 100 children diagnosed with this type of brain tumour (48%) will live for at least 5 years after treatment.